CIU's Coronavirus Response

 Working in collaboration with local public health department, Health Services will:

-- Ask students and employees to use the firstname.lastname@example.org e-mail with health concerns.
-Students in the residence halls should also report health concerns to their RA.
+Students and employees should use the firstname.lastname@example.org e-mail to report health concerns.
+Students in the residence halls should also report health concerns to their RA/RD.

 If a residence hall student is symptomatic and Health Services determines that quarantining is recommended, or if a residence hall student tests positive for COVID-19, the following steps will be taken: